mattmakai/mattmakai.com/source/content/posts/150111-python-websockets.rst

 One more shamless plug: if you're going to PyCon this year make sure to check out the talks
-`virtualenv for new Pythonista <https://us.pycon.org/2015/schedule/presentation/421/>`_ and
+`virtualenv for new Pythonista <https://us.pycon.org/2015/schedule/presentation/421/>`_ on Friday and
 `Choose Your Own WSGI Deployment Adventure <https://us.pycon.org/2015/schedule/presentation/336/>`_ on Saturday.